Updated July 29, 2022

 - Is it dark in there?
 Rooms without enough light are depressing.
 Most of us, for lack of a better experience, under-light our homes with either too few light sources, or even worse, “over-light” a room with a couple of light sources at very high wattage.
 What you want is a range of lighting options that meet your needs for the tasks at hand and fill your rooms with light, without dark corners.

 The overall effect will be welcoming, comfortable, interesting and beautiful.

-- Do you have a room with a view, or a view of security bars and a brick wall?
+- Do you have a room with a view?
+Or do you have a view of security bars and a brick wall?
 Great windows with a wonderful view need no decoration.
 However, most windows need some sort of covering, if only for privacy or to block out sunlight.
-Another advantage of drapery is that it can add softness, color and texture to a room, while camouflaging “unfortunate” architecture as needed.
+Another advantage of drapery is that it can add softness, color and texture to a room.
+And can also camouflage “unfortunate” architecture as needed.

 Continue to cross examine the usual suspects (as noted above) and don’t overlook any area of your interior affairs.
 Keep refining your “repair/to do list” down to the nuts and bolts of what you need to be more comfortable and satisfied.

 Everyone wants a designer look without hiring one.

 A “designer look” is actually quite specific.
 That “pulled together” quality comes from an astute assessment of:

 - the unwanted

 - and the perfect addition of just the right amount of “Fabulous”.

 The design goal is beauty, comfort and pizzazz with a minimum of the stuff in-between.
 Interior design is the most layered and complicated of all art forms.
 However, it’s rooted by necessity in practical application.